Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Abstract

-Given that no existing graph construction method can generate a perfect graph for a given dataset, graph-based algorithms are invariably affected by the plethora of redundant and erroneous edges present within the constructed graphs.
-In this paper, we propose treating these noisy edges as adversarial attack and use a spectral adversarial robustness evaluation method to diminish the impact of noisy edges on the performance of graph algorithms.
-Our method identifies those points that are less vulnerable to noisy edges and leverages only these robust points to perform graph-based algorithms.
-Our experiments with spectral clustering, one of the most representative and widely utilized graph algorithms, reveal that our methodology not only substantially elevates the precision of the algorithm but also greatly accelerates its computational efficiency by leveraging only a select number of robust data points.
+Given that no existing graph construction method can generate a perfect graph for a given dataset, graph-based algorithms are often affected by redundant and erroneous edges present within the constructed graphs.
+In this paper, we view these noisy edges as adversarial attack and propose to use a spectral adversarial robustness evaluation method to mitigate the impact of noisy edges on the performance of graph-based algorithms.
+Our method identifies the points that are less vulnerable to noisy edges and leverages only these robust points to perform graph-based algorithms.
+Our experiments demonstrate that our methodology is highly effective and outperforms state-of-the-art denoising methods by a large margin.